Annaly Capital's Recent BV, Dividend, And Valuation Compared To 17 mREIT Peers - Part 2

 When combining this data with various other analytical metrics (several will be discussed shortly), I correctly projected NLY's dividend would remain stable at $0.30 per share for the fourth quarter of 2016 (stated a 70% probability).
 This projection was based on numerous variables at play pertaining to NLY's operations.
 With that being said, I continue to believe three important metrics to analyze are NLY's quarterly estimated REIT taxable income ("ERTI"), estimated core earnings ("ECE"), and normalized core earnings ("NCE").
 To analyze these three metrics, Table 5 is provided below.

-Table 5 -NLY Quarterly ERTI, ECE, and NCE Analysis (Q4 2015 - Q3 2016)
+Table 5 - NLY Quarterly ERTI, ECE, and NCE Analysis (Q4 2015-Q3 2016)

 (Source: Table created entirely by myself, partially using data obtained from NLY's quarterly shareholder presentation for the fourth quarter of 2015 - third quarter of 2016)